muhammadli3d/replace-footage-ae-javascript/README.md

+# Replace Footage in After Effects using JavaScript

 This repository is the list of replace footage scripts (javascript) that I have been used when doing project in After Effects.